biobakery/humann/doc/UserManual.md

 10. [Biom-format](http://biom-format.org/) (only required if input or output files are in biom format)

 If you always run with input files of type #2, #3, and #4 (for information on input file types, see section [Workflow by input file type](#markdown-header-workflow-by-input-file-type)), MetaPhlAn2, Bowtie2, and Diamond are not required.
-Also if you always run with one or more bypass options (for information on bypass options, see section [Workflow by bypass mode](#markdown-header-workflow-by-bypass-mode), the software required for the steps you bypass does not need to be installed.
+Also if you always run with one or more bypass options (for information on bypass options, see section [Workflow by bypass mode](#markdown-header-workflow-by-bypass-mode)), the software required for the steps you bypass does not need to be installed.

 ### Other ###